tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 If you want to update a different location e.g. before travelling, select it first and update the data.
 (If `Always update` is not set you may do this manually.)
 You can then revert to your standard location.
 Tiny Weather Forecast Germany will remove data only once it got invalid over time, but keep all fetched data in it's internal cache.

-### Why do some coloured ploygons show up next to the coasts sometimes?
+### Why do some coloured polygons show up next to the coasts sometimes?

 Those stem from coastal or sea area warnings issued by DWD in their shipping forecasts.
 The warning areas correspond to the coastal and sea areas in those reports.
 The definitions of the sea areas can be found in the document "Sturmwarnungen und Seewetterberichte für die Sport- und Küstenschifffahrt" published regularly by DWD or "Wetter- und Warnfunk" updated yearly by the Bundesamt für Seeschifffahrt und Hydrographie (BSH).